-Michael A. Henning, 75, has served as one of our directors since May 2010.
+Michael A. Henning, 76, has served as one of our directors since May 2010.
 Mr. Henning served as a director and the Chairman of the Audit Committee of the Board of Directors of Highlands Acquisition Corp. from May 2007 until September 2009.
-From 2000 to May 2015, Mr. Henning had served as the Chairman of the Audit Committee and member of the Compensation Committee, and had previously served as the Vice Chairman of the Finance Committee, of the Board of Directors of CTS Corporation, a NYSE-listed company that provides electronic components to auto, wireless and PC businesses.
+From 2000 to May 2015.
+Mr. Henning had served as the Chairman of the Audit Committee and member of the Compensation Committee, and had previously served as the Vice Chairman of the Finance Committee, of the Board of Directors of CTS Corporation, a NYSE-listed company that provides electronic components to auto, wireless and PC businesses.
 In December 2002, he joined the Board of Directors of Omnicom Group Inc., a global communications company, where he also serves on the Audit Committee and the Compensation Committee.
 Mr. Henning is also a member of the Board of Directors, and serves on the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, of Landstar System, Inc., a NASDAQ-listed transportation and logistics services company.
-Mr. Henning retired as Deputy Chairman from Ernst & Young in 2000 after forty years with the firm.
+Mr. Henning has indicated that in May 2017 he intends to retire as a member of the Board of Directors of Omnicom Group Inc. and Landstar System.
+Inc. Mr. Henning retired as Deputy Chairman from Ernst & Young in 2000 after forty years with the firm.
 Mr. Henning was the inaugural Chief Executive Officer of Ernst & Young International, serving from 1993 to 1999.
 From 1991 to 1993, he served as Vice Chairman of Tax Services at Ernst & Young.
 Mr. Henning was also the Managing Partner of the firm's New York office, from 1985 to 1991, and the Partner in charge of International Tax Services, from 1978 to 1985.
 From 1994 to 2000, Mr. Henning served as a Co-Chairman of the Foreign Investment Advisory Board of Russia, where he co-chaired a panel of 25 chief executive officers from the G-7 countries who advised the Russian government in adopting international accounting and tax standards.
 Mr. Henning graduated with a B.B.A. degree from St. Francis College and received a Certificate from the Harvard University Advanced Management Program.
 Mr. Henning is a Certified Public Accountant.
 Based upon Mr. Henning's role as the Chairman of the Audit Committee of the Company's Board of Directors, his accounting and financial expertise and extensive experience serving as a member of the boards of directors and committees of other public companies, the Company believes that Mr. Henning has the requisite set of skills to serve as a Board or Board committee member of the Company.

-The affirmative vote of a plurality of the votes cast in person or by proxy at the Meeting is necessary for the election as directors of the five nominees named in this Proxy Statement (assuming a quorum of a majority of the outstanding shares of common stock is present).
+The affirmative vote of a plurality of the votes cast in person or by proxy at the Meeting is necessary for the election as directors of the four nominees named in this Proxy Statement (assuming a quorum of a majority of the outstanding shares of common stock is present).